 Here is a conversation between Julie and UNU Macau, on the relation of art and digital technologies, sustainability and wellbeing.

-Above all I use the human body as a resource.
+I use all the tools available to produce sound, but above all I use the human body as a sound resource.

 UNU Macau: As a sound artist, you likely rely heavily on digital technologies in your work.
 Could you describe the tools and workflows you use?
 Do they inspire your creativity, or do you find them sometimes limiting?